decentralized-identity/faq/docs/spec.md

 ##### What’s the difference between a DOI or other “persistent identifier” and a DID? 🟡️

-> DOIs are static and centrally managed/overseen; DIDs are self-managed and
+> Digital Object Identifiers (DOIs) are static and centrally managed/overseen; DIDs are self-managed and
 > self-updateable.

-Digital Object Identifiers ([DOIs](https://www.doi.org/)) are the most famous form of persistent identifier, and differ in two main aspects from decentralized
+[DOIs](https://www.doi.org/) are the most famous form of persistent identifier, and differ in two main aspects from decentralized
 identifiers: on the one hand, they are very centralized, in that one global registry of all DOIs is maintained and governed by a non-profit called the